S3 EP7: Emma Doran

 I wish it had.
 I love that.

 No, it didn't.
-Wigwams or peanut butter is a very funny thing.
+Wigwams or peanut butter is a very fun thing.

-I was was going to answer that.
-I was the actually that answered that.
+I was going to answer that.
+I was actually going to answer that.

 What way were you going to go?
-Peanut butter.
+Peanut butter?
 Yeah, me too.
+Yeah.

 Day to day.
 You'd have to go.